-In 2005, the Federal Ministry of Food and Agriculture (BMEL) approved the National Technical Programme for the Conservation and Sustainable Use of Aquatic Genetic Resources (AqGR).
-The technical programme is the basis for the long-term conservation and use, research and development of aquatic genetic resources in Germany.
+In 2005, the German Federal Ministry of Food and Agriculture (BMEL) adopted the National Technical Programme for the Conservation and Sustainable Use of Aquatic Genetic Resources (AqGR).
+The Technical Programme is the basis for the long-term conservation and use, research and development of aquatic genetic resources in Germany.

-Germany has a large number of aquatic genetic resources (AqGR) which are used, for example, in sea, inland and angler fisheries and aquaculture.
-Quite a few of these AqGR are threatened at species and/or population level due to a large number of threatening factors.
+Germany has a large number of aquatic genetic resources (AqGR) that are used, for example, in sea, inland and angling fisheries and in aquaculture.
+Quite a number of these AqGR are endangered at species and/or population level due to a variety of threat factors.

 Against this background, the National Technical Programme has the following objectives:

-state and local authorities as well as the persons, organisations and institutions active in the field;
+- to bring greater transparency to the division of responsibilities and powers between federal, state and and local authorities, as well as persons, organisations and institutions active in this field;

-The implementation of the National Programme is supported by the Information and Coordination Centre for Biological Diversity (IBV) of the Federal Agency for Agriculture and Food (BLE) in providing various documentation, information, advisory and coordination services.
+The implementation of the National Programme is supported by the Information and Coordination Centre for Biological Diversity (IBV) of the Federal Agency for Agriculture and Food (BLE), which provides various documentation, information, advisory and coordination services.